SAFE (New Zealand organisation)

-SAFE (Save Animals From Exploitation) is a New Zealand animal rights group, with a vision to create an ethical Aotearoa (New Zealand) that ensures the rights of animals.
+SAFE (Save Animals From Exploitation) is a New Zealand animal rights group, with a vision to create an ethical New Zealand that ensures the rights of animals.
 Its purpose is to educate, inform and empower people to make cruelty-free, plant-based and vegan choices.

 History

 SAFE evolved out of an Auckland branch of the British Union for the Abolition of Vivisection.
-This group was renamed Save Animals from Experiments in 1972, and was renamed again to Save Animals from Exploitation in 1987.
+This group was renamed Save Animals from Experiments in 1972 and was renamed again to Save Animals from Exploitation in 1987.
 The organisation is now known as SAFE, and it is a registered charity and an incorporated society.

 Structure

 The organisation has annual and lifetime members and is governed by a Board of Directors.
 It has approximately 20 staff and 2,000 volunteers.
 There are SAFE offices in Wellington, Christchurch and Auckland.
 As SAFE is a charity, it is entirely dependent on donations from its supporters.

 Politics

-SAFE has received support from Auckland mayor John Banks and Mike King, former politician Tim Barnett, actress Robyn Malcolm, Gareth Hughes and Sue Kedgely from the Green Party.
+SAFE has received support from Auckland mayors John Banks and Mike King, former politician Tim Barnett, actress Robyn Malcolm, Gareth Hughes and Sue Kedgely from the Green Party.
 Leading up to the 2008 General Election, SAFE's Animal Welfare Policy Survey 2008 rated the country's political parties' animal welfare policies.
-SAFE Ambassador Hans Kriek declared that "the Green Party was a shining light having by far the best and most comprehensive animal welfare policy of any party in New Zealand".
+SAFE Ambassador Hans Kriek declared that "the Green Party was a shining light having by far the best and most comprehensive animal welfare policy of any party in New Zealand."
 Ratings higher than 0 out of 10 were also given to United Future, the Māori Party and the National Party.
-This could be construed as an endorsement of the Green Party, or of the National Party above the Labour Party.
+This could be construed as an endorsement of the Green Party.